wellington/wellington/README.md

 }
 ```
 ### Why?
-Sprite_sass adds file awareness to the sass language.
+Wellington adds file awareness to the sass language.
 It has been written in Go for portability, modularity, and speed.
 There are no dependencies on Ruby.
 The binary includes everything you need to run sprite_sass.
 Sprite_sass uses libsass under the covers for processing the output CSS.

 #### Installation
 Check out the releases for compiled binaries